fwum/fwum/bugs.md

-There seems to be some duplication in loop bodies caused by the semantic analyzer
+There is some sort of odd looping error with printing